liam-harrington/laware/README.md

 # laware
-Laware is a basic psyche model.
+Laware is a basic psyche program.